eloyhere/semantic-typescript/readme.md

-# **Semantic-TypeScript**
+# **Semantic‑TypeScript**
 **Flow, Indexed.** Your data, under precise control.

 ---

 ### Overview

-Semantic-TypeScript marks a significant leap forward in stream processing technology, **synthesising** the most effective concepts from JavaScript `GeneratorFunction`, Java Streams, and MySQL-style indexing.
-Its core philosophy is both simple and powerful: construct exceptionally efficient data-processing pipelines through intelligent indexing, not through brute-force iteration.
+Semantic‑TypeScript represents a significant evolution in stream processing, elegantly **synthesising** the most effective paradigms from JavaScript generators, Java Streams, and MySQL-style indexing.
+Its foundational premise is both powerful and deliberate: to construct exceptionally efficient data‑processing pipelines through intelligent indexing, rather than through conventional brute‑force iteration.

-Where conventional libraries impose synchronous loops or unwieldy promise chains, Semantic-TypeScript delivers a **fully asynchronous**, functionally pure, and rigorously type-safe experience, designed for the demands of modern front-end development.
+Where typical libraries enforce synchronous loops or unwieldy promise chains, Semantic‑TypeScript provides a **fully asynchronous**, functionally pure, and rigorously type‑safe experience, designed expressly for the demands of modern application development.

-In its elegant model, data only reaches the consumer when the upstream pipeline explicitly invokes the `accept` (and optionally `interrupt`) callbacks.
-You have complete control over the timing—exactly when it is needed.
+This model embodies a refined form of control flow: data only proceeds to the consumer when the upstream pipeline explicitly invokes the `accept` callback.
+You retain complete, granular command over timing—processing occurs precisely when, and only when, it is required.

 ---

-### Why Developers Prefer It
+### Why Developers Choose Semantic‑TypeScript

-- **Zero-Boilerplate Indexing** — every element carries its natural or bespoke index.
+- **Zero‑Boilerplate Indexing** – Every element inherently possesses its natural or bespoke index, eliminating manual tracking.
-- **Pure Functional Style** — with full TypeScript inference.
+- **Purely Functional & Type‑Safe** – Enjoy full, idiomatic TypeScript inference alongside immutable operations.
-- **Leak-Proof Event Streams** — `useWindow`, `useDocument`, `useHTMLElement`, and `useWebSocket` are built with safety in mind.
-You define the boundary—using `limit(n)`, `sub(start, end)`, or `takeWhile(predicate)`—and the library manages the cleanup.
-No lingering listeners, no memory leaks.
+- **Leak‑Proof Event Streams** – The `useSubscription` pattern is designed with resource safety as a first principle.
+You define the logical boundary—using `limit(n)`, `sub(start, end)`, or `takeWhile(predicate)`—and the library manages the complete subscription lifecycle.
+This ensures no lingering listeners and no memory leaks.
-- **Built-in Statistics** — comprehensive numeric and bigint analytics including averages, medians, modes, variance, skewness, and kurtosis.
+- **Built‑in Statistical Suite** – Access comprehensive analytics for both `number` and `bigint` streams, including averages, medians, modes, variance, skewness, and kurtosis without external dependencies.
-- **Predictable Performance** — choose between ordered or unordered collectors based on your requirements.
+- **Predictable, Tunable Performance** – Select between ordered or unordered collectors to match your exact performance and ordering requirements.
-- **Memory-Efficient** — streams are evaluated lazily, alleviating memory concerns.
+- **Inherently Memory‑Efficient** – Streams are evaluated lazily, processing elements on‑demand to alleviate memory pressure.
-- **No Undefined Behaviour** — TypeScript guarantees type safety and nullability.
-Input data remains unmodified unless explicitly altered within your callback functions.
+- **No Undefined Behaviour** – TypeScript guarantees complete type safety and nullability.
+Your source data remains immutable unless explicitly altered within your callback functions.

 ---

 ### Installation

+Integrate Semantic‑TypeScript into your project using your preferred package manager:

 ```bash
 npm install semantic-typescript